 - In the one-to-many and many-to-many scenarios, the SP deploys several cloud gateways that work with one or several tenants.
 Several cloud gateways can be used for scalability purposes if the amount of traffic going between the SP side and tenants’ side is significant.

 Veeam Backup & Replication supports automatic failover between cloud gateways configured in the Veeam Cloud Connect infrastructure.
 When a tenant connects to the SP using a DNS name or IP address of a cloud gateway, the Veeam backup server on the tenant side obtains a list of all configured cloud gateways.
 If the primary cloud gateway is unavailable, the Veeam backup server on the tenant side fails over to another cloud gateway from the list.

 The SP can use regular cloud gateways or organize cloud gateways into cloud gateway pools to provide dedicated cloud gateways to the tenant.
 To learn more, see Cloud Gateway Pool.

-- The regular cloud gateways deployed in the Veeam Cloud Connect infrastructure are intended for use by an unlimited number of tenants.
+- Regular cloud gateways deployed in the Veeam Cloud Connect infrastructure are intended for use by an unlimited number of tenants.
 Such cloud gateways are available to tenants to whom the SP does not assign a cloud gateway pool.
-For a tenant with no cloud gateway pool assigned, communication between the tenant Veeam backup server and the SP Veeam Cloud Connect infrastructure is carried out via cloud gateways that are not added to any cloud gateway pool.
+For a tenant with no cloud gateway pool assigned, communication between the tenant Veeam backup server and the SP Veeam Cloud Connect infrastructure is carried out through cloud gateways that are not added to any cloud gateway pool.